intelsdi-x/snap/docs/SNAPTEL.md

 ### Load and unload plugins, create and start a task

-In one terminal window, run snapd (log level is set to 1 and signing is turned off for this example):
+In one terminal window, run snapteld (log level is set to 1 and signing is turned off for this example):
 ```
-$ $SNAP_PATH/bin/snapd -l 1 -t 0
+$ $SNAP_PATH/bin/snapteld -l 1 -t 0
 ```

 prepare a task manifest file, for example, task.json with following content: